The application window has now closed for this year’s program. If you applied, you should hear from us in early April.

 REU students will have a rare opportunity to participate in all aspects of the research process: research design, subject recruitment, stimulus generation, data collection, data entry, coding, and statistical analysis.
 In addition, students will have the opportunity to interact as colleagues: participating in weekly lab meetings, reading current literature, contributing to theoretical discussions regarding the comparative and developmental origins of social cognition, and attending a professional development series focusing on topics such as applying to graduate school, getting the most out of your undergraduate career, etc. Students will meet weekly with a graduate student mentor, and the PI and co-PI will attend bi-monthly social events.
 Please note that students must commit to the full 40 hrs/week 10 week program, and must commit to working a number of weekends.

-The REU Fellowship includes an $500/week stipend and can cover limited travel costs.
+The REU Fellowship includes a $500/week stipend for housing and living expenses and can cover limited travel costs.
+Students will be expected to find their own housing.

 Our interns will also have the opportunity to take part in professional development training.
 Each intern will be assigned a graduate student mentor that they will meet with biweekly.
 In addition, interns will attend a weekly professional development workshop, in which they will have the opportunity to learn about applying to graduate school and life in academia.
 Past workshop topics have included “Getting the most out of undergrad,” “What’s grad school really like?” and “Workshopping personal statements.”